ChustaSoft/StaticData/README.md

 - By using StaticData nuget:
 In this case, if the intention is to use only the core features of the project, there is a factory called StaticDataServiceFactory with some static methods that will provide the different services within the tool.
 It is only needed to pass a ConfigurationBase that could be create by default or could be configured before.

+In addition, in both cases you have an static configuration method ConfigurationHelper -> RegisterStaticDataServices that needs a IStaticDataConfigurationBuilder in order to register the specific configuration (Examples of configuration availabile also in the wiki

-- By using ASPNET project (Only ASP.NET Core 2.0 and above) In this case, the tool provides of an extension method for configuring services inside the DI Container.
+- By using ASPNET project
+In this case, the tool provides of an extension method for configuring services inside the DI Container.
-ConfigurationHelper -> RegisterStaticDataServices

 NOTE: NuGet has been renamed from ChustaSoft.StaticData.AspMvc to ChustaSoft.StaticData.AspNet since version 1.0.1.2, which is compatible with the last ChustaSoft.StaticData.AspMvc version.
 Update the NuGet to the new one is recomended